patwynne/patwynne.github.io/about.md

 permalink: /about/
 ---

 I am an institutional research analyst at Queensborough Community College as well as a grad student in the data analytics program at Queens College.
-I am interested in R, Statistics, and Kardashian family dynamics.
+I am interested in R and statistics.

 A big thank you to [Barry Clark](http://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/) and [Andy South](http://andysouth.github.io/blog-setup/) for their tutorials and code which got this blog off the ground.